Free-GPGMail/Free-GPGMail/ReadMe.md

 2. Copy the modified mailbundle(s) to your user-specific Mail Bundle directory

         mkdir -p ~/Library/Mail/Bundles/
         cp -r GPGMail_?.mailbundle ~/Library/Mail/Bundles/

 3. Restart Mail.app, go to `Preferences -> General -> Manage Plugins`.
-   You should see the plugin, enable it and click Apply
+   - Enable The GPGMail Plugin.

-4. Restart Mail.app
+   - Disable the conflicting plugin `GPGMailLoader.mailbundle`

-Hopefully it's working for you now.
+4. Restart Mail.app.
+Some users also report, that a reboot is necessary.